Paraphrasing vs Coreferring: Two Sides of the Same Coin: Leveraging a Paraphrasing Resource to Improve Coreference

-$\vec{f}_{m_i, m_j} \in \mathcal{R}^{17}$ is the feature vector representing pair of predicates $(m_i, m_j)$ for which there is an entry in Chirps and NN is an MLP with a single hidden layer of 50, as illustrated in Figure~\ref{fig:modelFigure}.
-The rest of the model remains the same, including the model architecture, training, and inference.
+$\vec{f}_{m_i, m_j} \in \mathcal{R}^{17}$ is the feature vector representing a pair of predicates $(m_i, m_j)$ for which there is an entry in Chirps, otherwise the input is a zero vector. $MLP_{ch}$ is an MLP with a single hidden layer of size 50 and output layer of size 100, which is used to transform the discrete values in $\vec{f}_{m_i, m_j}$ into the same embedding space of $\vec{v}_{i, j}$.
+The rest of the model remains the same, including the model architecture, training, and inference.\footnote{We also tried to incorporate only the final Chirps* score into the mention pair representation, but the performance improvement was smaller.}